John Fury

-John Fury (born 22 May 1965) is an Irish-born English boxing cornerman and former professional boxer and bare-knuckle fighter.
-He is best known for being the father of two-time heavyweight boxing world champion Tyson Fury, as well as reality television personality and professional boxer Tommy Fury, who he is the head trainer for.
-He is also uncle to heavyweight boxer Hughie Fury.
+John Fury (born 22 May 1965) is an Irish-British boxing cornerman and former professional boxer and bare-knuckle fighter.
+He is best known for being the father of two-time heavyweight boxing world champion Tyson Fury.
+He is uncle to heavyweight boxer Hughie Fury.

 Early life

-Fury was born on 22 May 1965 in Tuam, Galway, Ireland, into a family of Irish Traveller heritage.
+John Fury was born on 22 May 1965 in Tuam, Galway, Ireland, into a family of Irish Traveller heritage.
 He moved to Manchester, England, at the age of four due to his father not being able to find work in his native Ireland.
 Fury claims descent from a long line of bare-knuckle fighters.

 Professional career

 Fury's professional boxing career spanned eight years, beginning in April 1987 and ending in June 1995.
 In total, he was involved in 13 bouts.

 He made his professional debut on 28 April 1987 when he lost to rugby league player Adam Fogerty in Halifax, West Yorkshire.
 From there Fury went on to win his next six fights until a draw with David Hopkins in Helsinki on 13 February 1989.

-Fury finished his career with the record of 8–4–1.
+Fury finished his career with a record of 8–4–1.

 Public image

 Fury has been involved in many high-profile situations whilst supporting his son Tyson.
 After Tyson Fury defeated reigning 11-year champion Wladimir Klitschko in Düsseldorf on 27 November 2015, John Fury criticised the media for their lack of faith, exhorted them to "stop being yes men" then ordered everybody in the room to give his son a standing ovation for his achievement.

 In March 2022, Fury was confirmed as a brand ambassador for the sports betting website, Freebets.com.

+In 2023, Fury appeared in the Netflix documentary Untold: Jake Paul the Problem Child.

 Criminal conviction

-In 2011, Fury was found guilty of wounding with intent to cause grievous bodily harm for gouging a man's eye out in a brawl in 2010.
+In 2011, Fury was found guilty of wounding with intent to cause grievous bodily harm (GBH) for gouging a man's eye out in a brawl in 2010.
 He was handed an 11-year sentence.
 The victim was left half-blind after a 12-year dispute erupted in violence at a car auction in 2010, with Fury getting the victim in a headlock and forcing his fingers into the victim's eyes.
 He was released from prison in February 2015.